jmelman87/Rangers-Auto-Goal-Horn/README.md

 # Rangers-Auto-Goal-Horn

+**UPDATE FEBRUARY 2024:
+Project is in process of being updated...

 I've always wanted to have my own goal horn with the Rangers goal song in my house whenever the Rangers score in a game.
 With this project, I'm proud to say that I have been able to accomplish just that!